Automattic/node-canvas/Readme.md

 ### Global Composite Operations

- In addition to those specified and commonly implemented by browsers, the following have been addded:
+ In addition to those specified and commonly implemented by browsers, the following have been added:

   - multiply
   - screen